Audit-first sanitation support

 Solon frames the audit around sanitation risk, procedure reality, instrumentation, return flow, temperatures, chemical delivery, operator steps, and whether design changes are actually justified.

-| Audit area | What Solon checks | Decision created |
+| Validation area | What Solon checks | Decision created |

 |---|---|---|